-- Objects that move through the air also experience a "friction" type force. - The drag force has the following properties: - It is proportional to the cross sectional area of the object. - It is proportional to the velocity of the object. - It is directed in a direction opposite to the direction of motion. - The drag force is responsible for the object reaching a terminal velocity (when the drag force balances the gravitational force).
+- · Objects that move through the air also experience a "friction" type force. - The drag force has the following

+- It is proportional to the cross sectional area of the object.
+It is proportional to the velocity of the object.
+It is directed in a direction opposite to the direction of motion.

+The days force is responsible for - The drag force is responsible for the object reaching a terminal velocity (when the drag force balances the gravitational force).